Collective modes in interacting two-dimensional tomographic Fermi liquids: Fermi liquid model

 In addition to the main results for the collective mode spectrum presented in Sec.~\ref{sec:results}, we include in this section a discussion of the analytic structure of the response functions~\eqref{eq:sigmaL} and~\eqref{eq:sigmaT} in the complex frequency plane.
 Through Eq.~\eqref{eq:x2full}, the response contains a square-root function of the frequency.
 This function has a two-sheeted Riemann surface with a physical sheet on which the square-root function has positive real part and an unphysical sheet with negative real part~\cite{klein20}.
 Poles on the physical sheet are located in the lower half of the complex plane to ensure causality.

 In the collisionless regime, the response function has two branch points at $\pm vq - i (\gamma + \gamma')/2$ with branch cuts that extends to infinity.
+An additional branch cut extends from $-i\gamma'$ to $-i\gamma$ on the imaginary axis.
 This structure is shown in Fig.~\ref{fig:5}, where Fig.~\ref{fig:5}(a) shows the longitudinal collective modes for all $F_0$ as orange lines and Fig.~\ref{fig:5}(b) shows the transverse collective modes for all $F_1$ as green lines, where arrows indicate the direction of increasing Landau parameter.
 Full lines indicate the zero sound and shear sound modes above the branch cut stated in Eqs.~\eqref{eq:Lcoll} and~\eqref{eq:transversefree}, respectively.
 These modes show up as resonances in the response and are separated from the particle-hole continuum.
 For smaller values of the interaction (\mbox{$-1/2<F_0<0$} and \mbox{$0<F_1<1$}, respectively), the modes are strongly overdamped sound modes that lie behind the branch cut.
 Such modes were dubbed ``hidden modes'' in Ref.~\cite{klein20}.
-They will not show up as a resonance (i.e.~``over-damped'') in the response but they will impact the time-evolution of perturbations and thus could be observed in pump-probe experiments.
+Note that even though the mode for \mbox{$0<F_1<1$} in Fig.~\ref{fig:5}(b) crosses the branch cut, it lies on the unphysical sheet and is thus still hidden.
+They will not show up as a resonance (i.e.,~``overdamped'') in the response but they will impact the time evolution of perturbations and thus could be observed in pump-probe experiments.
 For even smaller values above the Pomeranchuk instability \mbox{$F_{0/1} > -1$}, the modes lie on the imaginary axis, both in the negative complex plane on the physical sheet and on the positive complex plane on the unphysical sheet.

-The branch cut structure depends on the wavenumber of the excitation and thus changes for the different transport regimes.
-In the tomographic regime, the only branch cut at low energies lies on the imaginary axis and extends from $-i\gamma'$ to $-i\gamma'(1+(q\xi)^2)$ as discussed after Eq.~\eqref{eq:xi}.
+The branch cut structure depends on the wave number of the excitation and thus changes for the different transport regimes.
+In the tomographic regime, the only branch cut that remains at low energies lies on the imaginary axis and extends from $-i\gamma'$ to $-i\gamma'(1+(q\xi)^2)$ as discussed after Eq.~\eqref{eq:xi} (the other branch cut remains of order ${\it O}(-i\gamma)$).
 The corresponding trajectory of tomographic modes is shown in the top row of Fig.~\ref{fig:6}, where the orange lines indicate the first sound mode~\eqref{eq:longhydro} and the green lines the upper and lower transverse tomographic modes~\eqref{eq:diffusivetomo}.

-A natural question is if this analytic structure survives more complicated damping terms.
+A natural question is whether this analytic structure survives more complicated damping terms.
 For example, Ref.~\cite{ledwith19b} proposes an $m$-dependent odd-parity relaxation rate of the form